Pursain/Android-Workshop-Bookmark_Template/README.md

     //starts the intent, does not check for validity tho :/ startActivity(intentToOpenLink);

-Intent.ACTION_VIEW tells android to find the most reasonable way to handle the information at hand.
+Intent.ACTION_VIEW tells android to find the most reasonable way to handle the information at hand and then show us in a view.
 The .setData() is used here to put the link data into the intent but before that, it must be formatted by the Uri with Uri.parse() to ensure the link is formatted properly.
 The last line is to start the intent.
 There are more intricacies at play here but its beyond the scope of this workshop.
 That's why Android is so cool, there's always more to know :)

+The completed code should look like this:

+    listView_bookmark.setOnItemClickListener(new AdapterView.OnItemClickListener() {
+            @Override
+            public void onItemClick(AdapterView<?> parent, View view, int position, long id) {

+                //parse the item text by its name and url String link = arrayAdapter_bookmark.getItem(position).split("\n")[1];

+                //converts the URL String into an URI so the intent can use it Intent intentToOpenLink = new Intent(Intent.ACTION_VIEW);
+                intentToOpenLink.setData(Uri.parse(link));

+                //starts the intent, does not check for validity tho :/ startActivity(intentToOpenLink);
+            }
+        });

 ## 7. Try adding an item and rotating the screen (Digging deeper into the activity lifecycle and saving information in the bundle)